alanmcgee/alanmcgee.github.io/src/content/blog/is-this-thing-still-on.md

 ---
-title: 'Is this thing still on?'
+title: Is this thing still on?
 date: '2019-09-17'
 ---